evinh/apidaze-flask-example/README.md

 https://vi-api.trybelabs.com

-You can publish this to the web for testing by running it on Heroku or Dokku using a Procfile
+You can publish this to the web for testing by running it on Heroku or Dokku.